untoldengine/UntoldEngine/docs/Architecture/meshResourceManager.md

 | Tile-owned OCC stubs | `ProgressiveAssetLoader.CPURuntimeEntry` uploaded on demand |

 Full-load tile geometry is not tracked in `loadedStreamingEntities`, so ordinary OCC LRU eviction does not free it.
-Tile unload or `GeometryStreamingSystem.forceUnloadAllParsedTiles()` is responsible for tearing down full-load tile geometry.
+The streaming system now follows OCC eviction with `evictTileGeometry(...)` when geometry pressure remains high; normal tile unload and `GeometryStreamingSystem.forceUnloadAllParsedTiles()` are the other paths that tear down full-load tile geometry.